jcborders/borders_site/content/author/admin/_index.md

 +++

-James Borders is a doctoral student in the [Laboratory for the Study of Upper Airway Dysfunction] (https://www.tc.columbia.edu/uadlab/) at Columbia University.
-James is a clinically trained speech pathologist with research interests in swallowing and cough dysfunction and rehabilitation.
+I am a doctoral student in the [Laboratory for the Study of Upper Airway Dysfunction] (https://www.tc.columbia.edu/uadlab/) at Columbia University, and am a clinically trained speech pathologist.
+My research interests include swallowing and cough dysfunction and rehabilitation.